rust-lang/prev.rust-lang.org/faq.md

 ### How fast is Rust?

 Fast!
-Rust is already competitive with idiomatic C and C++ in a number of benchmarks.
+Rust is already competitive with idiomatic C and C++ in a number of benchmarks (like the [Benchmarks Game](http://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=rust&lang2=gpp) and [others](https://github.com/kostya/benchmarks)).

 It is an explicit goal of Rust to be at least as fast as C++.
-Language decisions are made with performance in mind, and given that Rust is built on LLVM, any LLVM performance improvements also help Rust.
+Language decisions are made with performance in mind, and given that Rust is built on LLVM and strives to resemble Clang from LLVM's perspective, any LLVM performance improvements also help Rust.

 ### Is Rust garbage collected?

 No. A language that requires a GC is a language that opts into a larger, more complex runtime than Rust cares for.
 Rust is usable on bare metal with no extra runtime.

 Additionally, garbage collection is frequently a source of non-deterministic behavior.
-Rust provides the tools to make using a GC [possible and even pleasant](http://manishearth.github.io/blog/2015/09/01/designing-a-gc-in-rust/), but it is not part of the language as provided.
+Rust provides the tools to make using third-party garbage collectors [possible](http://manishearth.github.io/blog/2015/09/01/designing-a-gc-in-rust/), but it is not part of the language as provided.

 ### Why is my program slow?

+The Rust compiler doesn't compile with optimizations unless asked to, as optimizations slow down compilation and are usually undesirable during development.

-If you compiled with Cargo, did you use the `--release` flag?
-If you compiled with `rustc` directly, did you use the `-O` flag?
-Either of these will compile with optimizations turned on.
-The Rust languages uses a lot of optimizations to create efficient machine code, but you need to explicitly ask for them, as they also result in longer compilation times that may be undesirable during development.
+If you compile with `cargo`, use the `--release` flag.
+If you compile with `rustc` directly, use the `-O` flag.
+Either of these will turn on optimizations.

 ### Why is Rust compilation slow?

-Most of the compilation time is spent in type checking and code translation, with some time also used for safety checks.
-All of these are required for the strong guarantees Rust makes, but they require some time to run.
-Add in optimizations, and Rust's compilation is slower than a simpler language that doesn't provide Rust's guarantees.
+Code translation and optimizations.
+Rust provides a number of high level interfaces that compile down into efficient machine code, and those translations take some time to run.

 But all is not lost.
-The Rust compiler has evolved significantly over a number of years, and a lot of good work is being done to make it work faster, and to make it feel faster during development.
+The Rust compiler has evolved significantly over a number of years, and a lot of good work is being done to [make it work faster](https://github.com/rust-lang/rfcs/pull/1211), and to make it feel faster during development.

-### Why is Rust's HashMap so slow?
+### What hashing algorithm does Rust's `HashMap` use?

 By default, Rust's `HashMap` uses the [SipHash](https://131002.net/siphash/) hashing algorithm, which is designed to prevent [hash table collision attacks](http://programmingisterrible.com/post/40620375793/hash-table-denial-of-service-attacks-revisited) while providing [reasonable performance on a variety of workloads](https://www.reddit.com/r/rust/comments/3hw9zf/rust_hasher_comparisons/cub4oh6).